-One town, however, did spring up in the Fort Aubry locality.
-This town was Maline, and it was located to the north of the fort, in the southeast corner of the southwest quarter of section 18, T40W R24S.
-Maline never really prospered as a town.
-Its main function, apparently, was to serve the fort area.
-In later years it served as a way station for the mails which were hauled over Aubry's Route to the south, especially to Clayton and Springer in New Mexico.
-Maline was in existence as a town through the 1870's, 1880's and early 1890's.
-Today there are no buildings left standing at the townsite.
+in existence as a town through the 1870's, 1880's, and early 1890's.
+Today no buildings stand at the townsite.
 A few of the town's former buildings are still in existence, however.
-They have been transported from the townsite and are being used on nearby farms as barns and storage sheds.
+They have been transported from the townsite and are in use on nearby farms as barns and storage sheds.